What a ringtone maker actually does

 Privacy and browser processing

-SoundSlicr's MVP is designed for browser-based processing without accounts, billing, saved cloud projects, or intentional backend uploads for audio processing.
+SoundSlicr's current version is designed for browser-based processing without accounts, billing, saved cloud projects, or intentional backend uploads for audio processing.
 Your browser handles file selection, local processing, playback, and downloads.

-The MVP file size limit is 100MB, but ringtone sources should usually be much smaller.
+The current version file size limit is 100MB, but ringtone sources should usually be much smaller.
 Shorter files are easier to preview and process, and they make it easier to choose a precise section.

 Practical examples